 Tight Coupling: SOAP requires a tight coupling between the client and the server.
 If any fault occurs on either side, it will affect both the client and the server.

 To wrap things up, we will recollect the essential points once again.
 Remember, SOAP is the communication protocol used to interchange data between two different applications developed in different languages.
 It’s worth pointing out that SOAP is known as one of the perfect protocols for web services because it uses XML language as well as the HTTPS transport protocol.
-In short, SOAP is a robust, versatile, high standardised, more secured communication protocol.
+In short, SOAP is a robust, versatile, highly standardized, and more secure communication protocol.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!